Submitty/submitty.github.io/_docs/developer/GSOC2018_GaganKumar.md

 - Notifications ([#2591](https://github.com/Submitty/Submitty/pull/2591))

   Notifications are needed so that the user is kept updated about the associated events.
-Submitty now supports notifications which get triggered when -
+Submitty, now supports notifications which get triggered when -

   - There’s a new announcement,
   - Someone replies to your posts,